life-itself/second-renaissance/content/about.md

 - Naryan Wong, Cultivating Leadership and Limicon
 - Oren Slozberg, Commonweal
 - Peter Limberg, the Stoa
-- Phil Chen, EonV and Limicon
+- Phil Chen, Eon v Labs and Limicon
-- Richard Bartlett, theHum and Microsolidarity
+- Richard Bartlett, The Hum and Microsolidarity

 ## Why: Background and Motivation